Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 A Tree Grows in Brooklyn was written by Betty Smith.
 The first edition was published in 1943 by Harper and Brothers.
 It was 443 pages long, and the retail price was $2.75.

-The first edition points are as follows: FIRST EDITION is stated on the copyright page above "D-S" and below "8-43".
+The first edition criteria are as follows: FIRST EDITION is stated on the copyright page above "D-S" and below "8-43".
 Binding is green cloth with paper spine label. $2.75 price is on the upper corner of the front dust jacket flap, and "5338" is on the bottom.
 Click here for more photos...

 April 12, 2008